yaopen4/Laila-Tov/README.md

 *   **Authentication & Authorization**: The current system uses client-side `localStorage` to simulate user sessions.
 This is **not secure** and is only for demonstration.
 Real-world applications require robust server-side authentication and authorization.
 *   **Data Storage**: All data is stored in-memory within the browser and is lost upon page reload.
 Sensitive data should never be stored this way in a production application.
 *   **Input Validation**: Basic input validation is performed using Zod on forms, but comprehensive server-side validation would be necessary for a production app.
+The PDF export feature includes basic HTML escaping for data injected into its template.

+## Mobile Compatibility

+The application is designed to be responsive and mobile-friendly.
+Key aspects include:
+*   A collapsible sidebar that transitions to an off-canvas menu on mobile devices.
+*   Responsive grid layouts for forms and lists.
+*   Use of Tailwind CSS, which facilitates responsive design.

+However, for a production-ready mobile experience, **comprehensive testing on a variety of mobile devices, screen sizes, and operating systems is crucial.** This ensures an optimal user experience, identifies any touch-specific issues, and verifies performance on mobile networks.

 ## Future Enhancements & Considerations